Skip to main content

 Denver, Colorado · FDIC Cert #23210

-Bankers Bank of the West is an FDIC-insured bank (Certificate #23210) with $416M in total assets and $231M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bankers Bank of the West, an FDIC-insured bank (Certificate #23210) with $416M in total assets and $231M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Denver, Colorado, the bank maintains a Tier 1 capital ratio of 13.82% (Well-Capitalized) and a nonperforming loan ratio of 0.47%.
-BankHealthData assigns a composite Health Grade of B (76/100).
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bankers Bank of the West (FDIC cert 23210) is a community bank — $416M in total assets, $231M in deposits, serving the Denver, Colorado area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.